-Courses that are not entirely equivalent to each other but possess similar or overlapping content.
+Courses that are not entirely equivalent to each other, but possess similar or overlapping content.
 Mutually-exclusive status must be honoured by both or all colleges involved.
 Students may receive credit for only one of the courses deemed to be mutually-exclusive.
+However, in contrast to the status of equivalent courses, the mutually-exclusive status is program-dependent and therefore does not automatically apply across all programs.
+Mutually-exclusive status must be honoured by both or all colleges involved.